edsu/inkdroid.org/about/index.md

 [software developer] and [researcher] [working] at the intersection of libraries, archives and the World Wide Web.
 I'm interested in how the Web functions as a sociotechnical system, especially with regard to memory practices such as curation and preservation.
-I am currently working at Stanford University Library on their Infrastructure Team.

 If you want to get in touch please email me at [ehs@pobox.com].
 You can also find my GPG Key and some other personal identifiers over on [Keyoxide](https://keyoxide.org/DD11F92F1E44644183C06961D012FF557AFFF80A).
 I'm in the Fediverse at
 [\@ink@merveilles.town].